Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 What is GeoSentinel?

 GeoSentinel is a worldwide communication and data collection network for the surveillance of travel related morbidity.
 It was initiated in 1995 by ISTM and the Centers for Disease Control (CDC) as a network of ISTM member travel/tropical medicine clinics.
-GeoSentinel is based on the concept that these clinics are ideally situated to effectively detect geographic and temporal trends in morbidity among travelers, immigrants and refugees.
+GeoSentinel is based on the concept that these clinics are ideally situated to effectively detect geographic and temporal trends in morbidity among travellers, immigrants and refugees.
 For more information click here.

 Who can join ISTM?